viktor436/Image-decomposition-using-ICA/README.md

 4. The notebook will load the `mixed.jpg` image, apply ICA to separate the image into foreground and background components, and display the results.

+This notebook can also be tried in Google Colab.
+Note that you need to upload your own `mixed.jpg` file.

 ## License

 Feel free to modify and use the code according to your needs.

 ## Acknowledgments

-This notebook was inspired by Laurent de Vito's project that can be found here: https://github.com/ldv1/ICA_for_demixing_images .
+This notebook was inspired by Laurent de Vito's project, which can be found here: [https://github.com/ldv1/ICA_for_demixing_images](https://github.com/ldv1/ICA_for_demixing_images).
 The implementation utilizes the scikit-learn library for ICA and other data preprocessing tasks.
-The image may be subject of copyrights.
+Please note that the image may be subject to copyright.

 ## Note

-This method of image decomposition might not aways produce good results.
+This method of image decomposition might not always produce good results.